ekviky/AI_learning_plan_2025/docs/phase1/reading.md

 ### 1. **“Transformers Unveiled: Powering Generative AI and Foundation Models”**

-**Sonali Bapte (June 2025, Medium)** – A concise, non‑technical overview introducing what foundation models are, why transformers matter, and explaining core components like tokenization, embeddings, self‑attention, and multi‑head attention—perfectly pitched for newcomers ([codecademy.com][1]).
+**Sonali Bapte (June 2025, Medium)** – A concise, non‑technical overview introducing what foundation models are, why transformers matter, and explaining core components like tokenization, embeddings, self‑attention, and multi‑head attention—perfectly pitched for newcomers ([Transformers Unveiled][2])

 ---

 ### 2. **“What are transformer models?”**

-**TechRadar (May 2025)** – A short, clear explainer focusing on the revolutionary impact of transformers (encoders, decoders, attention) and their role in powering GPT and other LLMs, including high‑level pros and cons .
+**TechRadar (May 2025)** – A short, clear explainer focusing on the revolutionary impact of transformers (encoders, decoders, attention) and their role in powering GPT and other LLMs, including high‑level pros and cons . ([TechRadar][3])

 ---